The Path of Daggers: Chapter 8

 At the camp, Maighdin attacks Perrin about the Two Rivers rebelling against their rightful ruler until Lini makes her apologize.
 Maighdin is definitely more than she claims to be.
 Faile offers them time to refresh themselves before they talk.
 Perrin now lets Basel Gill know he recognized him and would like a word.
 The former innkeeper is rather taken aback, but agrees to talk.
 Lini warns him to tell Perrin their story correctly before she goes.
 She returns before Gill finishes though.

 Gill tells Perrin a number of lies and half-truths about how they came to be in Ghealdan.
 Perrin is suspicious but accepts Gill's story.
-One thing Gill does tell the truth about is the Seanchan taking Amador.
+One thing Gill does tell the truth about is that Seanchan took Amador.
 Apparently the rumor was true.
 Lini adds some details to Gill's story and when he is done, she also says that they were indeed chasing Maighdin.
-She insists that Perrin marries Tallanvor and Maighdin; they will think him for it later.
+She insists that Perrin marries Tallanvor and Maighdin; they will thank him for it later.
 A confused Perrin excuses himself and makes his way to the tent he shares with Faile.

 After he makes his way past the 'Cha Faile', he finds Faile talking to Maighdin.
 Faile offers to take the group into their service.
 A surprised Maighdin accepts and then retires to talk to her friends.
 Perrin tells Faile what Gill and Lini told him.
 She seems to think the marriage a good idea.
 The Seanchan don't seem to be much of a worry to her.
 Perrin will deal with them.
 Perrin makes another attempt to get rid of the banners after Maighdin's fierce reaction to them.
 Faile talks him out of it though.